gardener/gardener/docs/api-reference/extensions.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NodeAgentSecretName is a hash of selected aspects of the OperatingSystemConfig.
-If the hash changes, then the
+<p>NodeAgentSecretName is uniquely identifying selected aspects of the OperatingSystemConfig.
+If it changes, then the
 worker pool must be rolled.</p>
 </td>
 </tr>